andrew/ultimate-awesome/README.md

 - [awesome-sources](https://github.com/neopsyon/awesome-sources) - Awesome list of Internet sources.
 - [awesome-developer-swag](https://github.com/niklaskappler/awesome-developer-swag) - A curated list of tshirts, stickers and swags available for developers 🧑‍💻.
 - [awesome-todos](https://github.com/NisooJadhav/awesome-todos) - All 'To Dos' Applications or Web Applications made using various programming languages and/or frameworks.
-- [awesome-nicc](https://github.com/NJITICC/awesome-nicc) - A list of cybersecurity resources from the NJIT Information and Cybersecurity Club.
 - [awesome-dkg](https://github.com/nzt48/awesome-dkg) -  A curated list of awesome projects and resources related to the Decentralized Knowledge Graph (DKG). .
 - [awesome-me](https://github.com/obengwilliam/awesome-me) - Collection of interesting links, tutorials, books, book notes.
 - [awesome-music-for-work](https://github.com/oiwn/awesome-music-for-work) - Chill music and ambient noises to study and work.